Taichung BRT

 The Taichung BRT (臺中快捷巴士) was a bus rapid transit (BRT) system located in Taichung which stretched from Taichung TRA station to Providence University via Taiwan Boulevard, a major thoroughfare.
 The line was 17.1 km in length with 21 stations.
 It was the first BRT line in Taiwan.
-The line was converted to a dedicated bus lane for conventional buses on July 8, 2015, and the BRT is no longer in operation.
+After its discontinuation in 2015, the line was converted to a dedicated bus lane for conventional buses.